Compliancy made easier

 Problem

-Create a component that can be applied to all onboarding scenarios across the bank, that ensured English banking clients are provided with both French and English documents that they must agree to on the final screen of an application.
+Create a component that can be applied to all onboarding scenarios across the bank, that ensured English banking clients are provided with both French and English legal documents (CoA) that they must agree to, to complete an application.
 This can cause a loss of revenue for the bank due to dropoff in applications.
 But the bank can also face significant financial penalties if they are not compliant.

 Design progression